#1.Superlux D112/C Harmonica Microphone

 The Suzuki HMH-100 Harmonica Condenser Microphone is definitely one of the better options out there if you want something small, portable, and lightweight.
 Although you are definitely paying a premium for it, we think that it is well worth it in the end.
 We also really like the sound which is nice crispy and extremely detailed.

-It is also low cut for bass reponse and is goes to reduce handling noises, which is a good feature that many people really like about this harmonica mic.
+It is also low cut for bass response and it goes to reduce handling noises, which is a good feature that many people really like about this harmonica mic.
 Overall, the sound is still not as good as the bigger mics mentioned above as you can’t really cheat size.
 But all in all, it is still quite decent for its portability and weight.

 #5.Audix Fireball V Harmonica Beatbox Microphone

-Lastly, we have the Audix Fireball V Harmonica Beatbox Microphone, which harp mic to learn on and easy to setup.
+Lastly, we have the Audix Fireball V Harmonica Beatbox Microphone, which harp mic to learn on and is easy to set up.
 For its size, we also find it pretty lightweight.
 First and foremost, we really like how the cord is detachable, which believe it or not is a dealbreaker for some people who don’t want a permanently attached aux cord running around.

 Second, the sound is pretty good and it just has a nice response throughout the entire dynamic range.
 In other words, it is a very balanced microphone.
 While it is not as bold sounding as say the Shure Green Bullet mentioned above, we think that it definitely has its own unique sounds that many people like.